 \subsubsection{Comments on Theorem~\ref{thm:main-thm} and Corollary~\ref{cor:InfiniteBlowup}}

 \

 1. \emph{Finite energy solutions}.
-Not only does the constructed blow-up solutions have finite energy, we can take their initial data to be smooth and compactly supported.
+Not only do the constructed blow-up solutions have finite energy, we can take their initial data to be smooth and compactly supported.
 Indeed, the profile $P$ itself does not have a compact support due to the $Q$-part of $P$.
-However, by carefully choosing $\widehat{\epsilon}_{0}$ to delete the tail of $Q$, it is possible to make $u_{0}$ compactly supported.
+However, by carefully choosing $\widehat{\eps}_{0}$ to delete the tail of $Q$, it is possible to make $u_{0}$ compactly supported.

 The deviation by a logarithmic factor from the pseudoconformal blow-up rate stems from the fact that $S^{(0)}(t)$ has infinite energy.
 In the context of (NLS), the well-known log-log blow-up rate \cite{MerleRaphael2003GAFA,MerleRaphael2006JAMS}, which deviates by a log-log factor from the self-similar blow-up rate, comes from the fact that the exact self-similar solution barely fails to lie in $L^{2}$.
-A similar remark applies in the wave maps \cite{RaphaelRodnianski2012Publ.Math.}.
+A similar remark applies to the wave maps \cite{RaphaelRodnianski2012Publ.Math.}.

 2. \emph{Forward construction}.
 Our method relies on the forward construction and modulation analysis.
 When $m\geq1$, $S^{(m)}(t)$ has finite energy, and the forward construction in the previous work \cite{KimKwon2020arXiv} yields exactly the pseudoconformal blow-up, which is different from here.
 See Section~\ref{subsec:Strategy} for more details on the forward construction and novel ideas in the present paper.
 The arguments used here supercede the old argument in \cite{KimKwon2020arXiv}.
-Indeed, we think that one can simplify the proof of \cite{KimKwon2020arXiv} for $m\geq1$ by the present method.
-More precisely, one can further take advantages of the nonlinear ansatz of \cite{KimKwon2019arXiv,KimKwon2020arXiv} and use the modified profiles for $w$, $w_{1}$, $w_{2}$ (see Section~\ref{subsec:Strategy}) as
+See Remark \ref{rem:Nonlin-ansatz-P-P2}.